Table of Contents

 A QUICK SUMMARY

-On the plus side, you won’t have to spend Saturday morning at the frame shop, or browse endlessly online comparing mats and frames for artwork.
+On the plus side, you won’t have to spend Saturday morning at the frame shop, or browse endlessly online comparing mats, frames, and artwork.
 Though you certainly can hang artwork on your map wall.

 - Malte Brun map on Mercator’s Projection from Limitless Walls.
 Vintage-y but very linear and light in style; color tweaks available on request.

 - Classic Colors 3-panel world map in mid-century style.
 A bright, beautiful look for children’s rooms.

 - Customized World Map 2 from Murals Your Way.
 My “works anywhere” pick, and the one I purchased.

 DON’T SKIP THIS SECTION, PLEASE! – Pre-Purchase Considerations

 - What is your viewing distance from wall in relation to the scale of the map?
 Tight space like a hallway or foyer?
 Big, busy kitchen?
 Quiet little reading room?
 Maybe you want a HUGE visual impact, where the kids can read place names from across the room?
 Or just something quiet but present in the background?
 So be sure to keep scale in mind during your decision-making process.

 - Shopping Tip #1: In my research, I saw several maps in French, Italian, and German—the Germans were big into cartography in the 15th and 16th centuries.
 Item descriptions did NOT always indicate the language.
 So if it’s English names and map legends that you want., enlarge the image to double-check, or use the Chat feature to find out before ordering

 - Shopping Tip #2: If you can, right click on the map image and select View Image.
 This will allow you to view the image on a black background (and possibly larger) without all the clutter on the website.

 - Consider whether you want to hang the map as wallpaper with paste, or whether you prefer a peel-and-stick option.
 Is there someone to help you with installation?
 Can you hire someone?